CoolMan-Al/bash-filesync/README.md

 # Bash File Synchronisation
 This is the repo containing the two bash scripts I use to push data between devices

->There is also a .bashrc file containing the aliases to simplify running the synchronisation

 ### Dependencies
 - rsync
 - pulseaudio/pipewire-pulse